Bunch of roses kept on a table

 - Petal colour varies along with a wide range.
 Spreading from shades of white, through various tones of yellow and even to tinges of pink to dark crimson and maroon.

-- The flowers of wild roses usually bear five petals, whereas the flowers of cultivated roses represent themselves as, petals in sets of multiple.
+- The flowers of wild rose usually bear five petals, whereas the flowers of cultivated roses represent themselves as, petals in sets of multiple.

 HISTORY OF LOVE AND ROSES